dweatherstone/water_sort_solver/README.md

 1. Implenting the game functionality, so you can "play" a very basic command line version.
 2. Implementing a brute force solver.
 This is will probably only be feasible for simple games.
 3. Implementing a more sophisticated solver that will try and find the shortest solution path.
 More research needs to be done before implementing this.

+## Current Bugs

+1. Tube number indexing should be stored as 0-based, but displayed as 1-based.
+This needs to be updated in tube.rs mainly and the tests need to be changed.